 If as a staff member, parent or student, you have concerns that a child who is attending one of our Schools may be at risk of harm, then please discuss your concerns with the Principal of that school as soon as possible.

 In addition to this Code, certain complaints may constitute what is called ‘reportable conduct’.
 Reportable conduct is handled differently to other types of complaints which may arise in the school.
-These complaints are subject to legal obligations established by the NSW Ombudsman Act 1974.
-The obligations have been put in place to ensure that certain kinds of complaints are addressed through a fair and confidential process conducted by the Armidale Catholic School Office that is overseen by, and reported to, the Office of the NSW Ombudsman.
+These complaints are subject to legal obligations established by the Children’s Guardian Act 2019.
+The obligations have been put in place to ensure that certain kinds of complaints are addressed through a fair and confidential process conducted by the Armidale Catholic School Office that is overseen by, and reported to, the NSW Office of the Children’s Guardian.